Iniciaste sesión como:

 It is the set of teachings bequeathed by Shakyamuni Buddha that aim to eliminate the suffering of sentient beings and help them attain awakening.

 Siddhartha Gautama was a human being who lived in ancient India approximately 2600 years ago.
 Although there are many legends about his life, we can affirm that he was born in the warrior clan of the Sakya and that since he was young, he felt a deep concern for the suffering of the human condition that led him to abandon his privileged life to embrace asceticism.
 Once he mastered these ascetic practices, he realized that the path of mortification did not lead to liberation.
-It was then, when he understood that the path to awakening was somewhere between indulgence and mortification, he reconstituted his health thanks to Sujata's food bowl and, full of determination, he sat under a large tree until he reached enlightenment.
+It was then, when he understood that the path of awakening was somewhere between indulgence and mortification, that he regained his health thanks to Sujata's food offering and, full of determination, he sat under a large tree until he reached enlightenment.
 From that moment on, the Awakened One dedicated the rest of his life to sharing his discovery with others.

 The Buddha synthesized his teaching into four truths: (1) there is suffering; (2) there is a cause for suffering; (3) there is a cessation for suffering; (4) there is an eight-step path leading to the cessation of suffering.